Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com

 What to Expect When Arriving at Fua’amotu International Airport

 The airport process is always a dreaded aspect of a getaway abroad.
 What hurdles are you going to have to jump through this time?
 Why do you always feel like you’re acting suspicious when you’ve, in fact, done nothing wrong?
 Well, we’d hate to say it, but Tonga is no different with a whole Customs and Quarantine process to go through before you can start exploring the islands.
-Nevertheless, this trusty arrival at Nuku’alofa Airport step-by-step guide should help relieve the stress and show you what to expect then touching down in Tonga.
+Nevertheless, this trusty arrival guide to Fu’amotu Airport (more commonly known as Nuku’alofa Airport) should help relieve the stress and show you what to expect when touching down in Tonga.

 Arriving in Tonga is more than just getting your passport checked and being on your way.
-The procedures includes Quarantine searches, Passport Control and more, which can be split into six simple steps:
+The procedures include Quarantine searches, Passport Control and more, which can be split into six simple steps:

-• See Biosecurity/Quarantine Officers, handing over your Passenger Arrival Card and declaring potential risk items
+4. See Quarantine Officers, handing over your Passenger Arrival Card and declaring potential risk items

 Arrival at Nuku'alofa Airport: Step-by-Step(c) tongapocketguide.com